 The musée d’Orsay

-Edouard Manet, seen as a bridge between realism and impressionism, has two of his most controversial paintings here: Olympia, the portrait of a courtesan which shocked 1860s Paris and Le Déjeuner sur l’herbe, a portrayal of two young women picnicking naked with two fully dressed male companions.
-Renoir works include Le Bal au Moulin de la Galette, the joyful portrayal of a lively outdoor café-concert in Montmartre and there a number of lovely works by Camille Pissarro: landscapes, village streets, Parisian scenes and White Frost, a simple depiction of a female figure nearing the end of a snowy street in poor winter light.
-There are lots of Degas paintings too, a number of the ballet scenes he painted backstage at the Paris Opera and the much darker In a Café showing two gloomy characters in a shabby café corner.
-Subtitled Absinthe, it shows a side of Belle Epoque Paris not often depicted.
+Edouard Manet, a bridge between realism and impressionism, has two of his most controversial paintings here: Olympia, the portrait of a courtesan which shocked 1860s Paris and The Le Déjeuner sur l’herbe, depicting two young women picnicking naked with two fully dressed male companions.
+Here too are Renoir’s Le Bal au Moulin de la Galette, the joyful portrayal of a lively outdoor café-concert in Montmartre, and pieces by Camille Pissarro – landscapes, Parisian scenes and White Frost, a simple depiction of a female figure in a snowy winter street.
+There are lots of Degas paintings too – ballet scenes painted backstage at the Paris Opera and, much darker, Absinthe, showing two gloomy characters in a shabby café corner.

-The exhibition continues with the later artists known as the post-impressionists.
+The exhibition continues with the later artists, known as the post-impressionists.
 Works by Cézanne include still lifes like Apples and Oranges and some of his Sainte Victoire paintings.
-Like Monet and Rouen Cathedral, Cézanne completed 80 paintings of one subject, the Sainte Victoire mountain in his native Provence, capturing it in many different light conditions.
-Gauguin is in this section too, using the same bright colours, but in a very different context: not Paris, but Polynesia, where he spent the last decade of his life.
-Towards the end of the section are other artists whose work used some techniques from impressionism, such as Georges Seurat and Vincent Van Gogh, whose Room in Arles and Starry Night both hang here.
+Like Monet and Rouen Cathedral, Cézanne competed 80 paintings of one subject, the Sainte Victoire mountain in his native Provence, capturing it in many different light conditions.
+Gauguin is in this section too, using the same bright colours, but in a very different context; not Paris, but Polynesia, where he spent at the last decade of his life.
+Towards the end of the section are other artists whose work used some techniques from impressionism, such as Georges Seurat and Vincent Van Gogh’s, whose Room in Arles and Starry Night both hang here.

-There are some impressionist paintings in the permanent exhibition at the Petit Palais to which entry is free, most notably Monet’s Sunset on the Seine at Lavacourt.
-And there are two Monet houses you can easily visit by taking a train from the Gare St Lazare.
-The better-known of the two is Monet’s house and garden at Giverny, less than an hour’s train journey from central Paris.
-And, fairly newly opened to the public, is Monet’s house at Argenteuil, a mere ten minute train journey.
+There is a small number of impressionist paintings in the Petit Palais permanent exhibition to which entry is free, most notably Monet’s Sunset on the Seine at Lavacourt.
+And there are two Monet houses you can visit from Paris.
+The better-known of the two is Monet’s House and Garden at Giverny and you can take a guided tour out there from central Paris.
+Monet’s house at Argenteuil is also a museum and can be easily reached by taking a Line J train to Argenteuil from the Gare Saint-Lazare.
+Turn left out of the station and it’s a 2 minute walk to number 21 on the right-hand side.

 Listen to the podcast